joergjo/go-probe/README.md

 Quick and somewhat dirty Go web application to test DNS entries, ping PostgreSQL servers and chat with your Azure OpenAI endpoints.

 ## OS support
-go-probe currently supports running macOS and Linux.
+go-probe currently supports running on macOS and Linux.
 It has not been tested on Windows yet.

 ## Configuration options
 go-probe can be configured by exporting the following environment variables: